- COURSE: Honours; Postgraduate Degree

 - Prescribed textbooks are available for online purchase.

-- Online students need to commit to approximately 12-15 hours a week for online engagement (some of which is after hours) with material and assessments to succeed.
+- Distance students need to commit to approximately 12-15 hours a week for distance engagement (most of which is after hours) with material and assessments to succeed.

 Please note synchronous sessions generally take place after hours.

-To succeed in your online journey, you need to be:
+To succeed in your distance journey, you need to be:

 - Self-motivated and invested in your learning journey.